Homemade chicken soup is so much more satisfying than canned, it just tastes better and feels right.

 - Remove from the heat, strain the liquid and use.

-- Heat the oil in a pan and brown the onions and garlic until coloured.
+- Heat the oil in a pan and cook the onions and garlic until coloured.

 - Add the carrots, celery, mushrooms and cook for a couple of minutes.